 Why First Impressions Matter on Google

-Statistics show that 75% of Internet users don’t bother scrolling past the first page of search results.
+Statistics have shown that the vast majority (over 95% in some cases) of Internet users don’t bother scrolling past the first page of search results.
 What’s more, the first five search results get over 75% of the clicks.

-- Set up profiles: If you’re not on social media yet, get there.
-Social media profiles often rank very well on search engine results.
-Having your personal or business name on social media is an easy way to win one of the top spots on Google with very little effort.
+Set up social profiles: Social media profiles often rank very well on search engine results.
+Having your personal or business name on social media is an easy way to win one of the top spots on Google.
 Be sure to get on Twitter, Google+, Facebook, YouTube, and LinkedIn at a minimum.
-Another great resource for profiles that do well on search results?
-Local resources.
-Almost nothing does better than a .gov or .edu website on search results.
-Sign up for accounts and profiles on your local government website, like the library, or create a profile on your school’s website.
+Consult with your reputation management firm about other resources and profiles you should be setting up that make sense for your industry (i.e., local resources, government sites, university domains, etc.)

-- Maintain active accounts: Typically, the more profiles you can set up, the better.
-But it’s best to only sign up for as many social media profiles as you can reasonably maintain: active profiles are better than dormant ones, not just for search results, but for your general positive reputation.
-Acquire plenty of friends, followers, and connections, and genuinely build a community on your social profiles.
-Participate in the network and make your profile stronger.
+Maintain active accounts: Typically, the more profiles you can set up, the better.
+But it’s best to only sign up for as many social media profiles as you can reasonably maintain: active profiles are better than dormant ones for your general positive reputation.
+Acquire plenty engaged followers and connections, and genuinely build a community on your social profiles.
+Participate in the network to make your profile stronger.

-- Be an expert: Everyone is an expert in something.
-Show your expertise and get rewarded with a high ranking search result by writing an article for a news site or industry blog.
-These websites are often authoritative, and Google likes to reward them with top placement in search results.
-If you can get your name on their website with a great article, you’ll likely be able to take over a top search engine spot — and show off your expertise to anyone who clicks on it at the same time.
+Be an expert: Show your industry expertise and get rewarded with a high ranking search result by writing an article for an authoritative news site or industry blog.
+These websites usually earn top placement in search results.
+If you can get your name on their website with a great article, you’ll likely be able to take over a coveted spot in the results and build your online reputation.

-Any effort you can make in this area of reputation management is worth it, as Google search results for your name are one of the first places anyone will look when researching you online.
+Any effort you can make in this area of reputation management is worth it, as Google search results for your name are one of the first places anyone will look when researching you online and making any kind of investment decision.
 Protect your reputation and work to own your search results today.